 The significant unobservable inputs used in the fair value measurement of the Company's debt investments are market yields.
-Significant increases in market yields would result in significantly lower fair value measurements.
+Increases in market yields would result in lower fair value measurements.

 The significant unobservable inputs used in the fair value measurement of the Company's equity/warrants investments are comparable company EBITDA multiples.
-Significant increases in EBITDA multiples in isolation would result in significantly higher fair value measurements.
+Increases in EBITDA multiples in isolation would result in higher fair value measurements.